Is Eversource Energy (ES) Too Good to Be True? A Comprehensive A

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is Eversource Energy (ES, Financial).
-The stock, which is currently priced at 57.36, recorded a loss of 2.4% in a day and a 3-month decrease of 16.01%.
-The stock's fair valuation is $110.65, as indicated by its GF Value.
+The stock, which is currently priced at 55.3, recorded a loss of 4.9% in a day and a 3-month decrease of 20.81%.
+The stock's fair valuation, as indicated by its GF Value, is $110.7.

 Understanding GF Value